denniscwylie/sarks/sarks_vignette.md

 | 2258 | 4518 |    25 |   0 | CATACTGAGA |       1.0000000 |
 | 5863 | 3546 |    21 |  32 |   TACTGAGA |       0.9259259 |

-Note that here we use nSigma=5.0, a much more stringent setting than the nSigma=2.0 value used when no spatial smoothing was employed; had we tried nSigma=5.0 without spatial smoothing, SArKS would not have been able to detect the "CATACTGAGA" motif.
+Note that here we use `nSigma`=5.0, a much more stringent setting than the `nSigma`=2.0 value used when no spatial smoothing was employed; had we tried `nSigma`=5.0 without spatial smoothing, SArKS would not have been able to detect the "CATACTGAGA" motif.

-The peaks object returned by kmerPeaks when spatial smoothing is employed contains the i and s coordinates for the left endpoints of spatial windows (windows in s-space, not i-space) enriched in high ŷ scores.
-Especially when these windows have longer spatialLength values, it can also be useful to pick out individual motif “subpeaks” within these spatial windows:
+The `peaks` object returned by `kmerPeaks` when spatial smoothing is employed contains the `i` and `s` coordinates for the left endpoints of spatial windows (windows in s-space, not i-space) enriched in high ŷ scores.
+Especially when these windows have longer `spatialLength` values, it can also be useful to pick out individual motif “subpeaks” within these spatial windows:

 ```R
 subpeaks <- mergedKmerSubPeaks(sarks, filters, thresholds)